 Understanding SKU codes and their usage

-Many of the points discussed above can make one understand what SKU codes are and what are their uses.
-These are alphanumeric codes assigned to each product by retailers so that they can keep a better track of their inventory.
+These are alphanumeric codes per product, by retailers, so that they can keep a better track of their inventory.

-The characters present in an SKU code can show information about a product such as its manufacturer, size, colour, cost, the location of its warehouse, etc. SKU codes can vary in length depending on how much information one can get from it, but most SKU codes have 8 to 12 characters.
+The characters present in an SKU code can show information about a product such as its manufacturer, size, color, cost, the location of its warehouse, etc. SKU codes can vary in length depending on how much information one can get from it, but most SKU codes have 8 to 12 characters.
 These codes help retailers to determine which products need a restock in the inventory.

 Understanding UPC barcodes and their usage

 Both, SKU codes and UPC codes help one to manage and track his inventory.
 It is necessary to understand the difference between both and know their usages.Retailers use these codes all over the world to effectively regulate their records of sales.
-Both of them have their advantages and disadvantages, but in this growing economy with a vast number of retailers in the market scene, SKU codes come in handier for better inventory management.
+Both of them have their advantages and disadvantages, but in this growing economy with a vast number of retailers in the market scene, SKU codes stand out and prove beneficial for better inventory management.